Jaime Castrillón: Club career

 Castrillón began his career with top Colombian side Independiente Medellín in 2002.
 As one of the top midfielders in Colombia he helped Medellín in capturing the Colombian Primera A title in 2002 and 2004.
-He appeared in almost 300 appearances with "El Poderoso de la Montaña" in his eight years with Medellín.
+He appeared in almost 300 games with "El Poderoso de la Montaña" in his eight years with Medellín.
 In 2009, he left Colombia and joined Chinese club Nanchang Bayi, remaining at the club for one year.
 In 2010, he returned to Colombia, this time as the star signing for Once Caldas ahead of its participation in the 2010 Copa Libertadores, and was once again a key figure in helping his new club capture a Colombian Primera A title.
-In 2011, he returned to Independiente and had a fine season scoring 11 goals for the club.
+In 2011, he returned to Medellin and had a fine season, scoring 11 goals for the club.

 Castrillón signed with Major League Soccer club Colorado Rapids on January 25, 2012.
 On 4 December 2013, the Colorado Rapids announced that Castrillón would not return for the 2014 season.

 On 18 November 2014, Castrillón signed with NASL club Jacksonville Armada for their inaugural 2015 season.
 He was released in December 2015.

 In 2016 Castrillón joined Atlético Bucaramanga.

 Castrillón signed with the Orlando SeaWolves of the Major Arena Soccer League in January 2020.